SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 * * *

-## 6.1b About compression in SFe
+## 6.1b SFe Compression

-To implement compression in your SFe bank, please use [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) compression encoding.
+To implement compression in your SFe bank, please use the SFe Compression specification, listed in this section (6.1b).

+### 6.1b.1 What is SFe Compression?

-- Werner SF3 is widely used by the open source community.
+SFe Compression is the compression encoding system used by SFe, based on the earlier [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) system widely used by the open source community.

-- It is a standard that is being developed right now.
-- There is no final specification, but the Fluidsynth team have a draft specification for Werner SF3.
-- The goal is to make sure that these specifications are usable together.
-- All SFe players must implement Werner SF3.
-- Werner SF3 supports multiple different compression formats.
-- The "scom" sub-chunk found in specification versions 4.0.3 and earlier is now obsolete.
-- Incompatible SF compression formats (.sfark, .sfpack, .sf2pack, .sfq) are prohibited.
-You should use Werner SF3.
+By standardising on Werner SF3 in the form of SFe Compression, we will hopefully ensure that everyone uses the same compression formats.
+Due to this, we will only make small changes to SFe Compression which correspond to updates to the Werner SF3 specification by other SF player programs.
+To achieve this, all SFe players should implement Werner SF3.

+### 6.1b.2 File identification for SFe Compression

+The `wMajor` value in the `ifil` sub-chunk is set to `3` instead of `2`.
+The value of the `SFvx` sub-chunk remains unchanged.
+Therefore, SFe players should not use the `ifil` value to determine the SFe version, but rather the `SFvx` sub-chunk.

+### 6.1b.3 sfSampleType in shdr sub-chunk

+Bit 4 of the `sfSampleType` field indicates a sample that has received some kind of compression.
+While most Werner SF3 compatible programs compress the samples using the Vorbis format, it cannot be assumed.
+SFe players must determine the encoding that is used for each sample.

+For a sample to be valid:
+- the type of compression and/or encoding must be recognised and supported by the program.
+- the compression and/or encoding format must be valid.
+- the compressed sample must only have one channel.

+A sample is not valid if any of these conditions are not true.
+If a sample is not valid, then all instruments and presets that use the sample should be rejected.

+### 6.1b.4 Interpretation of sample data index fields in shdr sub-chunk

+If bit 4 of the `sfSampleType` field is set, then the interpretation of the four sample data index fields changes:

+- `dwStart` points to the first byte of the compressed byte stream relative to the beginning of the `smpl` sub-chunk.
+- `dwEnd` points to the last byte of the compressed byte stream, instead of the first zero-valued sample data point after the sample data in SF2.04.
+- `dwStartLoop` and `dwEndLoop` specify loop points relative to the start of the individual uncompressed sample data, in sample data points.

+If bit 4 of the `sfSampleType` field is clear, then the sample data index fields should be interpreted as in SF2.04.

+### 6.1b.5 Using both compressed and uncompressed samples in the same file

+You can use both compressed and uncompressed samples with SFe Compression.
+Simply place uncompressed PCM samples at the beginning of the `smpl` sub-chunk before the compressed sample byte stream.
+Because each sample is compressed individually, the resulting byte streams of all encoded samples are written to the `smpl` sub-chunk.
+The `smpl` sub-chunk may also contain uncompressed little-endian PCM samples.

-- When Werner SF3 is in use, the size of smpl is not required to be a multiple of two, and the surrounding LIST chunk isn't padded to a multiple of two.
+For compressed byte streams, it is not necessary to add fourty-six zero-valued sample data points after each sample.
+The length of the `smpl` sub-chunk is not required to be a multiple of two for compressed banks, and its surrounding `LIST` chunk is also not padded to a multiple of two as a consequence.

+### 6.1b.6 Unsupported features

+Compressed samples are always 16-bit samples.
+They do not make use of the `sm24` (or `sm32`) sub-chunk.
+If an `sm24` sub-chunk is present, its respective byte counterparts to the compressed byte stream stored in the `smpl` sub-chunk remain unused.
+Since all uncompressed PCM samples are stored before compressed samples in the `smpl` sub-chunk, the size of the `sm24` sub-chunk is minimised.
+The `sm24` size constraint defined in SF2.04 therefore no longer applies in compressed banks.

+Sample links are not used in banks compressed with SFe Compression.
+The value of `wSampleLink` should be read and written as zero.

+The "scom" sub-chunk found in draft milestones 4.0.3 and earlier is now obsolete.
+Do not use this sub-chunk in SFe 4.

+### 6.1b.7 Proprietary compression formats

-- Because cognitone-formatted banks are not valid Werner SF3 banks, they are considered an incompatible SF compression format, and are therefore not allowed.
+The only supported compression system for SFe is the Werner SF3-compatible SFe Compression.
+Proprietary SF compression formats (.sfark, .sfpack, .sf2pack, .sfogg, .sfq, Cognitone SF4) must not be used.
+Because Cognitone SF4-formatted banks are not valid Werner SF3 banks, they are also incompatible with SFe Compression.

 * * *